kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 #### Upgrade

 Existing HPAs will continue to work as they do today, using the default LabelSelector strategy.
-Users can use the new feature by enabling the Feature Gate (alpha only) and setting the selectionStrategy field to OwnerReferences on an HPA.
+Users can use the new feature by enabling the Feature Gate (alpha only) and setting the selectionStrategy field to OwnerReference on an HPA.

 #### Downgrade